amalgam8/amalgam8/development.md

 vagrant ssh
 ```

-In this environment, you can run all the same samples and demos described in https://github.com/amalgam8/examples/blob/master/README.md,
-only now you have the ability to also compile the code and build the images locally.
+In this environment, you can run all the same samples and demos that are described in https://github.com/amalgam8/examples/blob/master/README.md, and you have the ability to also compile the code and build the images locally.

-For example, you can compile and build the control plane and sidecar images locally, with the following command:
+For example, you can compile and build the control plane and sidecar images locally, by running the following command:

 ```
 kubernetes/run-controlplane-local.sh compile
 ```

-If you change the base sidecare image and rebuild it, make sure to also locally build the sample images,
-before trying to run them:
+If you change the base sidecar image and rebuild it, ensure that you locally build the sample images before trying to run them:

 ```
 apps/helloworld/build.sh
 apps/bookinfo/build-services-baseimages.sh
 ```

-To remove locally compiled amalgam8 images and just use the ones from Docker Hub:
+To remove locally-compiled Amalgam8 images and use the Amalgam8 images from Docker Hub:

 ```
 docker rmi $(docker images | grep "amalgam8/" | awk "{print \$3}")